ustop0/ustop0/README.md

 <br>
 <br>
 <h2>Technologies and Skills</h2>
-I have knowledge of software engineering techniques and experience, at different levels, in a series of technologies acquired in academic, personal and work projects.
+I have knowledge of software engineering techniques and experience, at different levels, in a series of technologies acquired in academic, personal and work projects, seeking to become a generalist and independent professional when it comes to project management and software development, although I like areas that involve Back-end and low level more.

 [comment]: <https://github.com/Ileriayo/markdown-badges>
 <br>